A virtual tour of the 4026 form arranged diatom slide prepared by J D Möller:

 2) Johann Diedrich Möller, 1844 - 1907.
 Die Kunst, Diatomeen zu legen.
 Ausstellung im Zoologischen und Botanischen Museum der Universität Hamburg 15.
 November 2007 - 15.
 April 2008.
 An attractively illustrated article in German on an exhibition in 2008 of his life and work.
 Acrobat pdf, copy courtesy of Jozef Schoors.

 3) Diatomeen im 19.
 Jahrhundert.
 Typenplatten und Salonpraparate von Johann Diedrich Möller by Helene Kranz.
 Published by Goecke and Evers, 2009.
-A beautifully presented book with stunning photomicrography of many of Möller's slides by Matthias Burba.
+A beautifully presented book in German with stunning photomicrography of many of Möller's slides by Matthias Burba.
 Link is to a German shop which sells it for 15 Euros.
 A selection of pages can be seen here.
 Update August 2019.
 Formerly supplied by some dealers but no supplier was now found either new or used.

 Related Micscape articles: